 With simultaneous submissions you’re taking more of a shotgun approach, and then seeing where the cards fall.
 It saves you time and is more likely to result in getting published more quickly and more frequently.

 Successful query letters do not include any indication that its a simultaneous submission.
 I don't bother mentioning 'Simultaneous Submission' in my queries for two reasons:

 1. Using simultaneous submissions is the only way you can compete in the current freelance travel writing world, and

 2. It's not the editor's business.
 All successful freelance writers do it these days, and editors know this.
 There’s no point in mentioning it.

 In the rare event that more than one magazine expresses interest in your story, there are plenty of ways of handling the situation ethically and successfully - and even coming out of it with more than one assignment.
 It's happened to me several times and has never been a problem.

 A typical beginning travel writer’s mistake is sending out queries too close to their travel date.
 For example, starting the query process only two weeks before your Caribbean cruise doesn’t give editors enough time to respond.
 As a writer, it you won’t get any takers on such short notice.

 Pitch magazines and travel websites several months before you travel.
 Editors can take weeks or even months to reply to queries, if they even bother replying at all.
 And if they don’t reply, it gives you time to send out more queries.

-My general guideline is to query at least six months before traveling to national and international destinations, and at least three to four months before traveling to local or regional destinations.
+My general guideline for successful query letters is to send them at least six months before traveling to national and international destinations, and at least three to four months before traveling to local or regional destinations.

 Roy Stevenson is a professional travel writer and the author of www.PitchTravelWrite.com.
 Over the past ten years, he’s had more than 1000 articles published in 200 magazines, trade and specialty journals, in-flights, on-boards, blogs and websites and has traveled on assignment around the U.S. and to dozens of international destinations.